niklasravnsborg/laravel-pdf/readme.md

 			'B'  => 'ExampleFont-Bold.ttf',       // optional: bold font
 			'I'  => 'ExampleFont-Italic.ttf',     // optional: italic font
 			'BI' => 'ExampleFont-Bold-Italic.ttf' // optional: bold-italic font
-		]
+			//'useOTL' => 0xFF,		      // required for complicated langs like Persian, Arabic and Chinese
+			//'useKashida' => 75,		      // required for complicated langs like Persian, Arabic and Chinese ]
 		// ...add as many as you want.
 	]
 ];
 ```

+*Note*: If you are using `laravel-pdf` for producing PDF documents in a complicated language (like Persian, Arabic or Chinese) you should have `useOTL` and `useKashida` indexes in your custom font difinition array.
+If you do not use these indexes, your characters will be shown dispatched and incorrectly in the produced PDF.

 Now you can use the font in CSS: